Chris DeRose (author): Books

 "Star Spangled Scandal," his fourth book, was published in 2019.

 "The Fighting Bunch," DeRose's account of the Battle of Athens (1946), was released by St. Martin's Press in 2020.

 Personal life

 Prior to his work in national politics, writing, and academia, DeRose was a full-time practicing attorney in Phoenix.
 Notable representations included the high-profile defense of a Police Chief threatened with termination, allegedly for arresting a County Supervisor and for firing an unqualified employee who was personal friends with the mayor.

-DeRose was formerly a Visiting Assistant Professor of Law at Arizona Summit Law School from 2012-2014.
+DeRose was formerly an Assistant Professor of Law at Arizona Summit Law School from 2012 to 2014.
 In 2014, the Phoenix Business Journal named DeRose among the "Top 40 Under 40" business leaders.

-DeRose is a fellow of the British-American Project.